 - He buys an airline ticket online almost 10 years before commercial use of the internet was enabled (and never gave credit card info, real or stolen).

 - He'd hacked into the airline company's reservation computer, the same one that ticket agents access through terminals.
 It wasn't intended for consumer use.
 (This is also why he didn't have to give payment info; he was stealing the ticket.)

-- He did not have a ticket just a reservation and likely there was some dial in systems (maybe not for uses at home but for ticket agent offices) for makeing reservation back then.
+- He did not have a ticket just a reservation and likely there was some dial in systems (maybe not for home use but for ticket agent offices) for making reservation back then.